 The Great Cocky Count continues to expand in regional areas, with on-going increases in the number of sites surveyed, the number of occupied roosts recorded, and the total number of white-tailed black-cockatoos counted.
-Sites were surveyed across much of the species range, with roost counts conducted at sites in Chapman Valley to the north, Esperance to the east, around the western and southern coasts, and inland to Narrogin.
-Roost counts have been conducted for at least three years at 63 regional sites, for at least four consecutive years at 41 sites and for at least five years at 26 sites.
+Sites were surveyed across much of the species range, with roost counts conducted at sites in the Chapman Valley to the north, Esperance to the east, around the western and southern coasts, and inland to Narrogin.
+Roost counts have been conducted for at least four years at 70 regional sites, for at least five years at 44 sites and for at least six years at 32 sites.
 Trend analysis has not shown any significant results to date, but there are still too few data and in future years this should be possible.

 Some initial inferences can be made about the distribution of Carnaby's Black-Cockatoo in this region.
 Firstly, along the west coast, large numbers are present in Chapman Valley, in the Jurien Bay/Hill River area (adjacent to the Coomallo breeding area; Saunders 1982), and the northern Swan Coastal Plain from Guilderton north to Nilgen.
-Secondly, Carnaby's Black-Cockatoo are present, but at low abundances, along the southern Swan Coastal Plain south of Lake Preston with roosts occurring near pine plantations (e.g. Myalup) and along the margin of the Darling Scarp (possibly in association with Baudin's Black-Cockatoos).
+Secondly, Carnaby's Black-Cockatoo are present, but at low abundances, along the southern Swan Coastal Plain south of Lake Preston with roosts occurring near pine plantations (e.g. Myalup, Wellesley) and along the margin of the Darling Scarp (possibly in association with Baudin's Black-Cockatoos).
 Thirdly, white-tailed black-cockatoos occur in reasonable abundances in the Capes Region and along the south coast from Albany through to Esperance, with some large roosts associated with pine plantations.
-Finally, the current distribution of Carnaby's Black-Cockatoo in the Wheatbelt and inland portions of the Great Southern is less clear, but birds do occur at Narrogin and large numbers were recorded in the Stirling Range National Park.
+Finally, the current distribution of Carnaby's Black-Cockatoo in the Wheatbelt and inland portions of the Great Southern is less clear, but birds do occur at Narrogin and large numbers have been recorded in the Stirling Range National Park.

-Counts at five large roosts (>200 birds) accounted for almost half of white-tailed black-cockatoos recorded in regional areas in the 2018 GCC (2694 of 5585 birds or 48%).
+Counts at twelve large roosts (>200 birds) accounted for 72% of white-tailed black-cockatoos recorded in regional areas in the 2019 GCC (5,161 of 7,167 birds).
 In agricultural landscapes and areas lacking tall trees (e.g. coastal heathlands), the availability of water and suitable roosting trees may lead to birds concentrating at particular roost sites.
 On-going monitoring of these sites and continued location of similar additional sites will provide valuable information about population trends in regional areas.